top of page

 15 sous is a respectable fee, but even I blush at the wages conniving politicians offer.
 Since the long-awaited Estates-General opened politics to a curious and vocal popular audience, there has been employment for a few discreet professionals with my skills in the public galleries, there to coax the general into discovering its will.

 My most gobsmacking windfall came from that dotty Prussian, the Baron de Cloots, who decided to inflict a deputation of the peoples of the world on a befuddled national assembly.
 For this delegation, the Baron cobbled together an ensemble of revolution-cheering nationalities.
 Somehow, he found an African Muslim, no small accomplishment in papacy-trammelled France, even with the Baron’s persuasive resources.
 Yet he lacked an Italian, essential to his vision of an international family.
-On the recommendation of an acquaintance I share with Baron, who I will not name here for delicacy, I was nominated to become this Italian, in costume rented from the Paris Opera.
+On the recommendation of an acquaintance I share with the Baron, who I will not name here for delicacy, I was nominated to become this Italian, in costume rented from the Paris Opera.
 Our troop marched into that long hall in the Tuileries, with the two factions glowering at each other from the left and the right sides of the room.
 I blew kisses in every direction, and shouted “Ciao!” with gusto.
 The Baron then unloaded his ramble on the delegates, some confused flattery about Rights of Man and universal republic.

 It was not the most polished production I have participated in, but to compensate for any blow to my dignity the Baron paid in gold, not the national assembly’s worthless paper.
 As silly as the spectacle was, I understand that after we left, weepy delegates voted to abolish noble titles!
 Every Marquis and Vicomte reduced to citizen, at so feeble a spur as a burlesque Italian bellowing “Ciao!”